Slaveplus/space_invaders/docs/nextllm.md

 - Coordinate with any additional network or UI updates before refactoring multiplayer to ensure no conflicting assumptions.

 Good luck!
 Feel free to ping if any context is missing.

+## Challenges Encountered During Coordinator Integration
+- Attempting to wire multiplayer directly to the shared coordinator exposed structural gaps (no NearEntity analogue, different spawn logic tied to networking).
+- Adapting the coordinator requires either introducing multiplayer equivalents of single-player entities or generalising the coordinator interface further.
+- To avoid breaking the current build, changes were reverted; follow-up work is summarised in README above.